Grauer School Community Service Projects

-There are many ways to get involved with community service.
-Students can participate in school-sponsored events, in activities organized by their teachers and on expeditions.
-Many students and their families are already donating their time through organizations that matter to them.
-Some students even create their own events to raise awareness for a cause.
+There are many ways to get involved with student community service programs at The Grauer School.
+Students can participate in school-sponsored events, as well as activities organized by their teachers and on expeditions.
+Many students and their families already donate their time through organizations that matter to them, and our student community service programs can help accentuate this commitment to volunteerism.
+We have many students and alumni who create their own events to raise awareness for an important personal cause.
+Please take a look at some Grauer School community service project examples below:

 - Expedition Service Opportunities